MAKING SURE YOU'RE INFORMED

 St Mikes have resumed their Home Birth Service.
 Southmead are not yet in a position to follow suit

 Birth partners are able to be present for all of active labour, which is normally the duration in the MLU.
-In the CDS birth parners will need to leave once Mum transfers to the ward a few hours after giving birth
+In the CDS birth partners will need to leave once Mum transfers to the ward a few hours after giving birth although Southmead are starting to relax this

 The use of baths and birth pools are still available and encouraged, providing you have no symptoms